Thigh Lift Thigh Lift

 What is a Thigh Lift

-Thigh lift surgery involves removing excess skin and fat to give the legs a more youthful, contoured look.
+A Thigh lift involves removing excess skin and fat to give the legs a more youthful, contoured look.
 The contouring can stop thighs rubbing together which often causes uncomfortable chafing.

 HR Plastic Surgery - Thigh Lift What is